mobify/workshop--adaptivejs-site/README.md

     To see the new styles take effect, refresh this page.

 3. Launch an editor app.
-From the `/assets/styles/templates` folder, open the `_home.scss` homepage template file.
+From the `app/pages/home` folder, open the `_style.scss` homepage template file.
 4. Remove the existing styles for the homepage template.
 Add this styling for the promo image and for the `t-home__content` block:

     ``` SCSS